 Make meals simple:

 Think simple and forget fancy when it comes to meals.
 Start with protein (meat, chicken, fish, eggs, dairy) and add veggies and/or fruit and a whole grain food.
-Examples are a suppertime omelette with salsa on toast, this yummy turkey-taco pizza, french toast with yogurt and berries, or stuffed peppers that take no time at all.
+Examples are a suppertime omelette with salsa on toast, French toast with yogurt and berries, or stuffed peppers that take no time at all.
 Kids love these easy-to-make meals and they take less time to prepare.
 Here are some of my favourite (and most popular) quick and easy weeknight meals:

 Need more?
 Here are some more quick and easy supper ideas